-Some applications built with ExeOutput for PHP function as custom browsers used to navigate websites.
-It is possible to add custom headers to the HTTP request headers, allowing you to identify the user by passing some ID of the browser/machine being used, and take appropriate actions.
+Some applications built with ExeOutput for PHP function as custom browsers for navigating websites.
+You can add custom headers to HTTP requests, allowing you to identify the user by passing a browser/machine ID and take appropriate actions.

 Note

 Headers are name/value pairs that appear in both request and response messages.
-The name of the header is separated from the value by a single colon.
+The header name is separated from its value by a single colon.

-Insert the following HEScript code in your UserMain script (see how to do this) to create a custom HTTP header.
-Modify the My Header Name and My Header Value fields.
+Insert the following HEScript code into your UserMain script (see how to do this) to create a custom HTTP header.
+Modify the My Header Name and My Header Value fields as needed.

 procedure OnStartMainWindow;